Quality Assessment of DIBR-synthesized views: An Overview: Experimental results and discussions

 The edge/contour based metrics also perform much better than the 2D pixel-based FR metrics since the edge/contour features can better represent the geometric degradations in the DIBR-synthesized images compared to simple pixel information.

-The NR metrics do not need any reference information to evaluate the image quality, so the global shift does not have effect on the NR metrics.
+The NR metrics do not need any reference information to evaluate the image quality, {thus} the global shift does not have effect on the NR metrics.
 Besides, since the real reference images at virtual viewpoints are not always available in real applications, the NR metrics are more practical and useful.
-From table~\ref{tab:plcc_ivc}, we can easily find that the performance of the DIBR-synthesized view dedicated metrics decrease greatly in IETR dataset compared to their performance in IVC dataset.
+From Table~\ref{tab:plcc_ivc}, we can easily find that the performance{s} of the DIBR-synthesized view dedicated metrics decrease greatly {on the} IETR dataset compared to {theirs on the} IVC dataset.
 Among these metrics, the NR ones decrease the most, especially the learning based NR metrics.
-This is because of the fact that these NR metrics focus on the distortions in the IVC dataset, but in the IETR dataset, many ``old fashioned'' distortions are excluded.
+This is because of the fact that these NR metrics {are designed for} the distortions in the IVC dataset{.
+However,} in the IETR dataset, many ``old fashioned'' distortions are excluded.

 As introduced in Section II, the MCL-3D dataset does not focus on the DIBR view synthesis distortions, but on the traditional distortion effects on the synthesized views.
-Thus, the performance of the tested objective metrics are quite different.
+Thus, the performance{s} of the tested objective metrics are quite different.
 Some of the metrics (Bosc, VSQA and NR\_MWT) that only consider the DIBR view synthesis distortions perform not as good as the traditional 2D metrics.
-Some 2D related FR metrics perform even worse than their original version.
-For instance, VSQA and 3DSwIM metrics can not achieve the performance of SSIM; the SCDM, MP-PSNR and MW-PSNR metrics perform worse than PSNR.
+Some 2D related FR metrics perform even worse than their {backbones}.
+For instance, VSQA and 3DSwIM can not achieve the performance of SSIM; SCDM, MP-PSNR and MW-PSNR perform worse than PSNR.
 Among these metrics, the feature-based FR metrics perform better than the simple edge/contour based metrics.
 It can be inferred that the frequency domain features can represent not only the edge/contour information, but also some other texture characteristics.
 The SET metric contains not only the DoG features for the DIBR view synthesis distortions, but also the GGCM based features for the texture naturalness.
 That may explain its good performance on both IVC and MCL-3D datasets.

 The IVY dataset considers not only the view synthesis distortion, but also de binocular asymmetry in synthesized stereoscopic images.
-The baseline distance between the virtual viewpoint and the original viewpoint is much bigger than that in the other datasets.
+The baseline distance between the virtual viewpoint and the original viewpoint is much bigger than that in \st{the} other datasets.
 Thus, the metrics which do not consider the binocular asymmetry perform not well on this dataset.